Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: A hybrid quantum-classical approach

 There are multiple ways to represent the same data set in quantum registers \cite{weigold_encoding_2021,barenco1995elementary, Kumar, Cortes, Plesch, Miszczak, Heinosaari, Bengtsson}, such as the \textit{basis} (aka \textit{digital}, or \textit{equally-weighted}) \textit{encoding}, the \textit{amplitude} (aka \textit{analog}) \textit{encoding}, the \textit{angle encoding}, etc. The subsequent quantum processing techniques are highly dependent on the data encoding protocol.
 Here, we focus on the amplitude encoding.
 Additionally, we introduce the \textit{Bidirectional Orthogonal Encoding} (BOE), which can be seen as a variant of the amplitude encoding designed to balance circuit width and depth.

 In the \textit{amplitude encoding}, a normalized classical vector $[D_j]$ of linear size $N$ is represented as

 where $\{\ket{j}\}$ are computational basis states of $\lg N$ qubits.
-While amplitude encoding offers an effective use of memory resources, the exact preparation of an arbitrary state $\ket{\psi_D}$ of the form shown in Eq.~\eqref{eq:psiD-ampl} requires $\mathcal{O}\left(N\right)$ operations in the worst case, thus jeopardizing the benefits of many quantum algorithms.
-In practice, amplitude encoding remains attractive in combination with approximate data loading techniques (e.g., qGANs) \cite{zoufal2019quantum, agliardi_optimal_2022}, in the presence of specific data structures \cite{grover_creating_2002} or under standard quantum memory assumptions \cite{giovannetti_architectures_2008}.
-In our complexity analysis, we assume access to amplitude-encoded quantum states to derive complexity considerations in the limit of qubit-efficient representations.
+While amplitude encoding offers an effective use of memory resources, the exact preparation of an arbitrary state $\ket{\psi_D}$ of the form shown in Eq.~\eqref{eq:psiD-ampl} requires $O\left(N\right)$ operations in the worst case~\cite{shende_synthesis_2006}, thus jeopardizing the benefits of many quantum algorithms.
+In practice, amplitude encoding remains attractive in combination with approximate data loading techniques (e.g., qGANs \cite{zoufal2019quantum, agliardi_optimal_2022}), in the presence of specific data structures \cite{grover_creating_2002} or under standard quantum memory assumptions \cite{giovannetti_architectures_2008}.
+In our complexity analysis, the overall computational time is studied as a function of the classical and quantum costs of data loading, without constraining our work to a specific choice of loading technique, in consideration of the constant evolution of such a critical and universal subject.
+Notice that, for our purposes, loading data from a classical memory or generating data through a quantum simulation are equivalent processes: our only requirement is a unitary which encodes the samples in the amplitudes.

 Appendix~\ref{appendix:bidir} details a second version of our protocol that exploits an alternative scheme, based on a newly introduced data encoding that we name \textit{Bidirectional Orthogonal Encoding} (BOE).
-Even though in the current application the BOE does not achieve the same performance as the amplitude encoding, it may turn useful beyond the our use case, as it is designed to balance memory and time resources (i.e., circuit width and depth).
+Even though in the current application the BOE does not achieve the same performance as the amplitude encoding, it may turn useful beyond our use case, as it is designed to balance memory and time resources (i.e., circuit width and depth).
 On one side, it builds upon the bidirectional encoding \cite{araujo_configurable_2022}, and on the other side, it guarantees that side registers are orthogonal \cite{araujo2021divide}, thus enabling subsequent processing through swap tests.
 The BOE is therefore characterised by states of the form